-These interim condensed financial statements do not include all information and disclosures required in the annual financial statements, and should be read in conjunction with the Bank's annual financial statements as at 31 December 2019.
+These interim condensed financial statements do not include all information and disclosures required in the annual financial statements, and should be read in conjunction with the Bank's annual financial statements for the period ended 31 December 2019.

 These interim condensed financial statements are expressed in Saudi Arabian Riyals (SAR) and are rounded to the nearest thousand.